 Setting a goal is one thing, achieving a goal is another.
 Companies that think and work in projects are repeatedly exposed to this difficulty.
 It takes more than clear words to define real project goals from a project utopia.
 Because often only the result after the finish line is focused but not the way there.
 However, the many small milestones are often relevant in order to make it verifiable in the end: Have we achieved our goal?

-Of course, it is important to keep the focus on the goal.
-However, one should not stumble upon it blindly.
-Every step must be examined with the question: Does this bring us closer to the goal?
-Especially in projects in which several people are involved, everyone in the project team takes on this control function.
-This allows all employees to check that they are pulling in the same direction.
-Without a unified focus, the definition of goals or goal is likely to be different and prioritized differently.
+Of course, it is important to focus on the goal.
+However, one should not stumble blindly towards it.
+Every step needs to be examined the question: Does this bring us closer to the goal?
+Especially in projects where several people are involved, everyone in the project team takes on this control function.
+This allows all employees to check whether they are pulling in the same direction.
+Without a unified focus, the definition of the goals or the objective will probably turn out differently after all and priorities will be set differently.

 In addition, various questions have to be answered that are not related to the goal, but are still relevant for achieving it.
 What if the project is in a crisis situation?
 What could this look like?
 And how can the goal still be achieved?